It all began at 10 on Monday morning.

 You all made the Class of 2018 Summer Graduation unforgettable.
 And to that we say cheers.

-All images courtesy of the incredibly talented Chris Perry, also a Roehampton alumnus, and available here.
+All images courtesy of the incredibly talented Chris Perry, also a Roehampton alumnus, and available for hire via his website, where you can also see more photos of the graduation.